A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

 XXX | 500

 - XP is allocated, and encounters adjusted, to match the original AP levelling guidelines at fast advancement.
 - Encounters use the 1E Challenge Rating (CR) as their basis.
-Creature levels are usually the same as CR or 1 or 2 higher.
-Relatively low CRs tend to need to be raised more to work in 2E.
+Creature levels are usually the same as CR or 1 or 2 higher, and more for minions.
+Lower CR creatures need to be raised more to work in 2E.

 ## TO DO
   - 3 haunts
   - 5 unique creatures
     - The Hidden Beast - 16th level Vampire Sorceror
     - Most High Ceoptra - 18th level Lamia Oracle
-    - Khalib - 17th level Transmuter Wizard - suggest upscale Mokmurian / Ordikon
+    - Khalib - 17/18th level Transmuter Wizard - suggest upscale Mokmurian / Ordikon
     - Viorian Dekanti - 18th level Fighter
     - Karzoug - 20th level Transmuter Wizard - suggest upscale Khalib
   - tweaking XP and encounter balance